The Dark and Bright Sides of Coal: Weighing the Pros and Cons of King Coal

 5. Relatively Low Production Costs (in some regions): Competitive Pricing

 In certain regions, where coal is abundant and extraction costs are low, coal-fired electricity can be comparatively inexpensive to produce.
 This price competitiveness has historically made it an attractive option for energy-intensive industries and developing economies.
-However, this does not take into account the externalized costs associated with pollution and environmental damage.
+Still, this does not take into account the externalized costs associated with pollution and environmental damage.

 The Cons of Coal: A Heavy Environmental Toll